Network resilience: Tipping points in ecological networks

-In the regime shift database, each entry provides a literature-based synthesis of the key drivers and feedback underlying the regime shift, as well as impacts on ecosystem services and human well-being, and possible management options.
-For each regime shift, the database encodes the drivers and underlying feedbacks into a causal loop diagram \cite{lane2008emergence}, which is a signed directed graph consisting of variables connected by arrows denoting causal influence \cite{rocha2015regime}.
-Rocha et al. \cite{rocha2018cascading} use 30 regime shifts, where complete synthesis exists.
-The causal loop diagrams have been curated to construct coupled regime shift networks shown in Fig \ref{RegimeShiftNetwork}.
-The authors merge pairs of regime shift networks using the following three types of connections between them: (i) driver sharing, which is the most common type.
-The regime shifts connected that way are correlated in time and space, yet they do not have to be independent \cite{rocha2015regime, hughes2013multiscale}; (ii) domino effects, which occur when the feedback processes of one regime shift affect the drivers of another regime shift, creating a one-way dependency \cite{scheffer2012anticipating, hughes2013multiscale, rocha2010domino}; and (iii) hidden feedbacks, which only show when two regime shift networks are combined to generate new feedbacks that cannot be identified in the separated regime shifts \cite{liu2015systems}.
+Each entry in the regime shift database provides a literature-based synthesis of the key drivers and feedback underlying the regime shift and describes their impact on ecosystem services and human well-being and possible management options.
+For each regime shift, the database encodes the drivers and the underlying feedback into a causal loop diagram \cite{lane2008emergence}, which is a signed directed graph consisting of variables connected by arrows denoting causal influence \cite{rocha2015regime}.
+Rocha et al. \cite{rocha2018cascading} use 30 regime shifts in a system in which complete synthesis exists.
+The causal loop diagrams have been curated to construct coupled regime shift networks, as shown in Fig. \ref{RegimeShiftNetwork}.
+The authors merge pairs of regime shift networks using the following three types of connections between them: (i) Driver sharing is the most common type of connection; the regime shifts connected through driver sharing are correlated in time and space but do not have to be independent \cite{rocha2015regime}; (ii) Domino effects occur when the feedback processes of one regime shift affect the drivers of another regime shift, creating a one-way dependency \cite{scheffer2012anticipating}; (iii) Hidden feedback is observed only when two regime shift networks are combined to generate new feedback that cannot be identified in the separated regime shifts \cite{liu2015systems}.